allenai/common/README.md

 This project releases to BinTray.
 To make a release, follow our standard release process.

-1. Make sure you are on a branch other than `master`.
+1. Make sure you are on a branch of the main repository other than `master`.
+**You cannot use a branch of your fork for releases.**  If you do, your tag will not make it to the main repository.
 2. Set the upstream repository (`git push --set-upstream origin $branch_name`).
 3. Kick of the release with `sbt release`.
 4. Create a pull request and make sure Shippable builds it OK.